 In terms of debt trends, we see is a significant run-up in student debt levels in the 1990s, but a flattening out in real terms since 2000.
 Of the seven national surveys that have been undertaken since 2006, the value for undergraduate debt has moved around in a relatively narrow band between \$25,000 and \$30,000, with a mean value of just over \$27,000.
-Thus, despite all the frequent platitudes about "ever-increasing student debt", the massive increase in student aid shown in Figure 5.12 has in fact brought the student debt problem relatively under control and since 2010 at latest, we have not seen any increase at all in student debt.
+Thus, despite all the frequent platitudes about "ever-increasing student debt", the massive increase in student aid shown in Figure 5.13 has in fact brought the student debt problem relatively under control and since 2010, we have really not seen any substantial increase in average student debt.